Estadio José Amalfitani

 From Microcentro the stadium can be reached by train.
 Train station Liniers is only a few minutes walking from the stadium.
 Take the train from station Once (11 de Septiembre) which is located slightly west of the centre (about 15 minutes walking from Plaza del Congreso).
 Once lies also on the blue (A) and yellow (H) metro lines.
 Liniers Station is one of the stops on the Once-Moreno train line (or Línea Sarmiento), which has very regular service.

-From the Palermo area one can also directly reach the stadium with bus (colectivo) 34.
+From the Palermo area you can also directly reach the stadium with bus (colectivo) 34.
 Take the bus from Uriarte (street).
 The bus then follows Juan B Justo avenue and runs directly past the stadium.

 Address: Av.
 Juan B. Justo 9200, Ciudad Autónoma de Buenos Aires